 As farmers, it’s not in our nature to brag on ourselves.
 We take great pride in our work, and in how our farm businesses play critical roles in our rural economy.
 But we get busy doing and would rather let the quality of our work speak for itself.
 We answer the call when it comes to serving our neighbors and our country, and we have faith that each seed we plant will yield a harvest that goes to feeding, clothing and fueling folks in our communities and around the world.
 When the call came to reduce our country’s dependence on foreign oil, farmers were quick to do our part in growing a safe, sustainable energy supply, and today, the U.S. is the leading ethanol producer in the world.

-Last year, we produced enough ethanol to take the place of 560 million barrels of crude oil.
+Last year, we produced enough ethanol to take the place of 560 million barrels of gasoline refined from crude oil.
 American farmers work hard to ensure our country is energy independent.
 Most of us can still recall the pangs of the oil crisis of the 1970s, but thanks to innovation and home-grown fuel, we are doing our best to ensure history doesn’t repeat itself.
 We are growing fuel that is better for our economy and our environment: It’s time for our industry to do a little bragging here.

 Renewable fuels have been a real American success story, creating jobs and boosting our economy.
 Last year, the ethanol industry supported more than 350,000 American jobs and increased U.S. household income by $24 billion.
 Thanks to ethanol blends, all consumers are seeing a savings at the gas pump by roughly 10 percent per gallon.
 Studies show the RFS brings a cost savings of almost $18 billion a year to the overall economy.
 It seems the only ones who don’t enjoy the cheaper gas prices are the oil companies.